 I sampled these sites 3 times between 2017 and 2018 to capture seasonal variation in stream conditions.
 The first sampling period was in the summer of 2017 from 19 July to 15 August, the second sampling period was in the fall of 2017 from 5 November to 16 November, and the final sampling was in the summer of 2018 from 26 Jun to 15 July.

-At each site on these low order headwater streams, I collected site description data using GPS coordinates (MotionX-GPS version 24.1, Fullpower Technologies on Apple iPhone 5) and elevation (Google Earth) with sites ranging from 869 to 1071 m.
-I also measured stream aspect (Lensatic compass, Engineer), stream slopes (Suunto PM-5 Clinometer) were from 2 to 10% and bank full widths ranged from 3.3 to 12.7 m.
-I conducted a Wolman Pebble Count (Wolman 1954) with 50 pebbles measured per stream where median pebble widths ranged from 35.5 to 92mm (Table 1).
+At each study site, I collected site description data once.
+These descriptors included GPS coordinates (MotionX-GPS version 24.1, Fullpower Technologies on Apple iPhone 5), elevation (Google Earth), stream aspect (Lensatic compass, Engineer), and stream slope (Suunto PM-5 Clinometer) (Table 1).
+I also conducted one Wolman Pebble Count (Wolman 1954) with 50 pebbles per stream (Table 1).

 Table 1.
-Site specific variables.
+Site characteristics.